-- How do the mission and vision of the local organization align with destination and event client values? - What impact does the local organization have on the community? - What is the local organization's capacity to engage diverse and underserved community members? - What educational opportunities can this organization offer to attendees?
+- How do the mission and vision of the local organization align with destination and event client values? - What impact does the local organization have on the community? - · What is the local organization's capacity to engage all community members? - What educational opportunities can this organization offer to attendees?